opiopan/fsmapper/README.md

 ## Sample Scripts
 This repository includes several configuration scritps for practical use of [SimHID G1000](https://github.com/opiopan/simhid-g1000) at [here](samples/practical).<br>
-To use scripts, [vJoy driver](https://sourceforge.net/projects/vjoystick) and [MobiFlight WASM module](https://github.com/MobiFlight/MobiFlight-WASM-Module) must be installed.
+To use these scripts, [vJoy driver](https://sourceforge.net/projects/vjoystick) and [MobiFlight WASM module](https://github.com/MobiFlight/MobiFlight-WASM-Module) must be installed.
 In addition, it's assumed that the virtual serial Port for SimHID G1000 is recognaized as **COM3** and the display for SimHID G1000 is secondary monitor (**moniter No. is 2**).<br>
 If your environment is not same, change ```config``` table defined at the top of each script as below according to your environment.

 ``` Lua